ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## TemplateIgnoreSpaces {#templateignorespaces}

 This format is suitable only for input.
 Similar to `Template`, but skips whitespace characters between delimiters and values in the input stream.
 However, if format strings contain whitespace characters, these characters will be expected in the input stream.
-Also allows to specify empty placeholders (`${}` or `${:None}`) to split some delimiter into separate parts to ignore spaces between them.
+Also allows specifying empty placeholders (`${}` or `${:None}`) to split some delimiter into separate parts to ignore spaces between them.
 Such placeholders are used only for skipping whitespace characters.
-It’s possible to read `JSON` using this format, if values of columns have the same order in all rows.
-For example, the following request can be used for inserting data from output example of format [JSON](#json):
+It’s possible to read `JSON` using this format if the values of columns have the same order in all rows.
+For example, the following request can be used for inserting data from its output example of format [JSON](#json):

 ``` sql
 INSERT INTO table_name SETTINGS